Do Go On - 397 - Aviator Charles Kingsford Smith

 Yeah.

-In 1986, Kingsford Smith was inducted into the International Air and Space Hall of Fame
+In 1986, Kingsford Smith was inducted into the International Air and Space Hall of Fame at the San Diego Air and Space Museum.

-As we've discussed many times, the major airport of Sydney was named Kingsford Smith International
+As we've discussed many times, the major airport of Sydney was named Kingsford Smith International Airport in his honor.

-he sold the plane to the australian government in 1935 for 3 000 pound so it could be put on
+He sold the plane to the Australian government in 1935 for 3,000 pound.

-time of recording i'll be there in a couple of days.
+Time of recording, I'll be there in a couple of days.

-Brisbane Airport, I'll have to try and remember to get a photo.
+I'll have to try and remember to get a photo.

-You might have to buy an international ticket.
+you might have to buy an international ticket.

-Oh, it's International Airport.
+Oh, it's international airport.

 Yeah.

-I think that's why I've never seen it because I've never flown internationally
+I think that's why I've never seen it

-from Brisbane because I live in Melbourne.
+Because I live in Melbourne.

 Yeah, right.

-And they're different airports, are they?
+And they're different airports, or just different sections.

 Obviously, it doesn't matter.